Stella Donnelly: 2022–2024: Flood

 In January 2022, Donnelly provided vocals for "Proof", a single from Methyl Ethel's fourth studio album, Are You Haunted?
 She also featured on ReWiggled, a 2022 tribute album to Australian children's music group the Wiggles, covering their song "Ba Ba Da Bicycle Ride."

 On 10 May 2022, Donnelly premiered the song "Lungs" live on Triple J and announced her forthcoming second studio album, Flood.
 A music video for the song was also released, directed by herself and Duncan Wright.
 Two more singles – "Lungs" and "How Was Your Day?" – were released to promote the album before it was released on 26 August 2022.
 Following the release of the album, Donnelly embarked on a tour around the United Kingdom, Europe and North America that began in September.

 2025: Love and Fortune

-On 11 September 2025, Stella Donnelly announced her third studio album Love and Fortune is set for release on 7 November 2025 via Dot Dash Recordings / Remote Control.
+On 11 September 2025, Stella Donnelly announced her third studio album Love and Fortune was set for release on 7 November 2025 via Dot Dash Recordings / Remote Control.
 She also released the single "Feel It Change".